-At Asheville Academy for Girls, students participate in our community service program on a regular basis.
+At Asheville Academy, students participate in our community service program on a regular basis.
 When girls help others, it can foster a sense of responsibility and compassion that translates into lasting change within themselves.
 Our ongoing community service program creates powerful, impactful experiences that stay with students long after they leave Asheville Academy.

 At Asheville Academy, we believe it’s important to give back to other people in the community.
 We are involved in several organizations, helping those who need our students’ help.